mezez/mez-event-scheduler-fe/README.md

 # faircorp-fe-mez

-This project is the implementation of a frontend application for managing facilities in a smart building.
+This project is the implementation of a frontend application for scheduling events on a calendar.

-The managed entities include Building, Rooms, Heaters and Windows.

-Team Members: Chimezirim Victor EKEMAM, Ignas BARAKAUSKAS and Sara Assefa ALLEMAYEHU

 ## Recommended IDE Setup